shivajiva101/KlipperWrt/README.md

   <summary>Click to expand!</summary>

 - **6.1 Clone Klipper inside** `~/`
-           - do `opkg install git-http unzip` then  `git clone https://github.com/KevinOConnor/klipper.git`.
+           - do `opkg install git-http unzip` then  `git clone --depth 1 https://github.com/KevinOConnor/klipper.git`.
 - **6.2 Use provided klipper service and place inside `/etc/init.d/`**  - find it inside `Services -> klipper`
 - **6.3 Enable klipper service:** Everytime you create a service file you need to give it executable permissions before enabling it.
 For klipper do `chmod 755 klipper`.
 You can enable it now by `/etc/init.d/klipper enable`
 - **6.4 Prepare your `printer.cfg` file**